GianVriz/pmda/README.md

 1. Introduction
 2. Pre-processing of the corpus
-3. Explorative analysis of the processed corpus
+3. Exploratory analysis of the processed corpus
 4. Estimation of the topic models:
 	  1. Latent Dirichlet Allocation (LDA)
 	  2. Dynamic Topic Model (DTM)